Bali Lounge

 The Lyndhurst

 N.B.
-The Lyndhurst closed under these owners in June 2016 and has reopened under new owners a couple of times since.
-A review under the current owners can be found here.
+The Lyndhurst closed under these owners in June 2016 and has reopened under new owners several times since.
 I’ve left this review up for posterity.

 One of the most interesting pieces of food news of 2015 so far was announced by AltReading when they confirmed that the new chef at the Lyndhurst would be Tom Evans, who at the time was senior sous chef at LSB.
 Now generally, I’ve never been a big one for chef worship.
 I know to some people they’re like rock stars or footballers and when they step down from a restaurant (like Alan Murchison at l’Ortolan) their replacement is hotly anticipated with a friseé (geddit?) of excitement.
 But for me they’re a part of what makes a restaurant great – a big, important part, but still only a part.